adrelanos/aeternity-wiki/Merkle-Trees.md

 Proof of burn tree stores by address.
 It stores the number of AE tokens that this address has burned.
 This data is available to the virtual machine.
+Proof of burn is also included in state-hash generation that is recorded on the block's header.

 related æ-wiki pages:   [Proof of burn]()
 ***
 ### æternity proof of existence

 This tree stores by hash.
 If returns a 1 if the thing exists, a 0 otherwise.
 This data is available to the virtual machine.
+Proof of existance is included in the generation of the state-hash that is recorded on the block's header.

 related æ-wiki pages:   [Proof of Existence]()
 ***